 About Blue Star Families

-Blue Star Families is a national, nonpartisan, nonprofit network of military families from all ranks and services, including guard and reserve, with a mission to support, connect and empower military families.
-In addition to morale and empowerment programs, Blue Star Families raises awareness of the challenges and strengths of military family life and works to make military life more sustainable.
-Membership includes military spouses, children and parents as well as service members, veterans and civilians.
+Blue Star Families is a national, nonprofit network of military families from all ranks and services, including guard and reserve, with a mission to support, connect and empower military families.
+In addition to morale and empowerment programs, Blue Star Families raises awareness of the challenges and strengths of military family life and works to make military life more sustainable through programs and partnerships like Operation Honor Cards, MilKidz Club and Blue Star Museums.
+Membership includes military spouses, children and parents as well as service members, veterans and the civilians who strongly support them.
 To learn more about Blue Star Families, visit www.bluestarfam.org.

 About the National Endowment for the Arts